albertanguyen/wall-e-app.github.io/README.md

 * Resolve error message <code>&lt;a&gt; cannot appear as a descendant of &lt;a&gt;</code> due to the overuse of Nav.Link and Link at the same time
 * Make sure that Link url and Route url match
+* Cannot use map function within Route, had to map inside child component instead of parent component which renders the site more slowly based on my personal experience

 ## License